-Figure 28 shows the data set for BGP from January 2014 until January 2017.
-This plot also shows the fit of these most recent 3 years of data to various models.
-The first order differential, or the rate of growth, of the BGP routing table is shown in Figure 29.
-The rate of growth of the routing table appears be steady between 130 and 160 additional entries per day.
-If the first order differential matches a flat line, then the data set matches a linear increase model.
-The consequent prediction of IPv4 BGP table size using this constant growth model of 148 additional routing entries per day is shown in Table 3.
+Figure 36 shows the data set for BGP from January 2014 until January 2018.
+This plot also shows the fit of these most recent 4 years of data to various models.
+The first order differential, or the rate of growth, of the BGP routing table is shown in Figure 37.
+The seven year average rate of growth of the routing table appears be holding steady between 140 and 160 additional entries per day.
+This data suggests that a reasonable prediction of IPv4 BGP table size can be generated using a linear growth model of approximately 150 additional routing entries per day.